jbock-java/zerobuilder/README.md

 <em>Tip for intellij users:</em> If you do a `mvn install` before opening one of the example projects,
 intellij will recognize `target/generated-sources/annotations` automatically.

+### Why zero?

+Because using the generated builders has zero impact on garbage collection, if the `recycle` option is used.

 ### Maven